twbs/bootstrap/docs/4.0/getting-started/theming.md

 ### Theme colors

-We use a subset of all colors to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in our `scss/_variables.scss` file.
+We use a subset of all colors to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in Bootstraps's `scss/_variables.scss` file.

 <div class="row">
   {% for color in site.data.theme-colors %}